carlospijanowski/estudos-2025/teoria/entrevistaIngles.md

 ---

 ## 5. Relevant Projects
 > Every project comes with its own challenges, particularities, and unique aspects.
->
-> I can say I have some preferences, such as working with the latest versions of Java and Kotlin.
+<br> I can say I have some preferences, such as working with the latest versions of Java and Kotlin.
->
-> I also prefer using the most up-to-date versions of the Spring Boot framework.
+<br> I also prefer using the most up-to-date versions of the Spring Boot framework.
->
-> I enjoy working with distributed systems because an application should be available, scalable, performant, and resilient.
+<br> I enjoy working with distributed systems because an application should be available, scalable, performant, and resilient.

 ---